 Once an employer has offered you a position at his/her business, an Employment Offer (job offer) must be filled out.

 Log into your SEVIS dashboard to submit your job details and upload your Employment Offer and Agreement Form.
 You can scan a copy of the form or upload a picture.
 Be sure that both pages are clear and legible.

 Step 3: InterExchange Verifies Position

-InterExchange will contact your employer to review the Employment Offer and Agreement details.
+InterExchange will contact your employer to review the Employment Offer.
 Your employer must provide the following documents before InterExchange can approve your position:

 - Employer Identification Number (Federal Tax Identification Number)

 - Business License